 You may optionally add a description and a loading BSN file to the lab.
-If neither file is desired, proceed to step 9.
+If neither file is desired, continue with step 9.

 - 6. Click Optional Fields in the Lab section. - 7.
 Enter a description for the lab.
-A description is displayed for every lab underneath the Lab Tree. - Add a loading Boson Network file (.bsn).
+A description is displayed for every lab underneath the Lab Tree. - 8.
+Add a loading Boson Network file (.bsn).
 The topology in the specified loading file must match the topology in the completed file from step 4.
-You will receive an error message if the topologies do not match.
+You will receive an error message if the topologies do not match. - 9.
+Click Save.